cdio/caio/README.md

-The emulation of the [ZX80](https://en.wikipedia.org/wiki/ZX80) is in alpha state, some features are missing such as support for load/save operations from the basic.
+The emulation of the [ZX80](https://en.wikipedia.org/wiki/ZX80) is in alpha state, some features are missing such as support for load/save operations from basic, other than that it seems to work fine.

-That said, it works fine.

 ![zx80-4K-space-invaders](images/zx80-4K-space-invaders.gif "ZX80 - Space Invaders")
 ![zx80-4K-double-breakout](images/zx80-4K-double-breakout.gif "ZX80 - Double Breakout")